azrael417/mlperf-deepcam/README.md

 ### NOTE: this implementation is outdated.
 The most recent published version of the DeepCAM benchmark can be found on the [MLCommons repo](https://github.com/mlcommons/hpc_results_v3.0/tree/main/NVIDIA/benchmarks/deepcam/implementations/pytorch).
 An unoptimized reference version is also found there, see [this link](https://github.com/mlcommons/hpc/tree/main/deepcam).
-This implementation also contains parameters sets for good convergence for a variety of batch sizes.
+This implementation also [contains parameters sets](https://github.com/mlcommons/hpc/blob/main/deepcam/compliance/1.0.0/rcps_deepcam.json) which show good training convergence for a variety of batch sizes.

 # Deep Learning Climate Segmentation Benchmark